postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 ### CORS misconfiguration

 Cross-origin resource sharing (CORS) is a browser mechanism that enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy ([SOP](https://portswigger.net/web-security/cors/same-origin-policy)).
-However, if a website's CORS policy is poorly configured and implemented, it also provides the potential for cross-domain attacks.
+However, if a website's CORS policy isn't configured and implemented correctly, it also provides the potential for cross-domain attacks.
 CORS isn't a protection against cross-origin attacks such as cross-site request forgery ([CSRF](https://portswigger.net/web-security/csrf)).

 #### Allowlisted null origin value with credentials

 Issue description | Possible fix
 --- | ---
 `Access-Control-Allow-Credentials` is set as `true` and `Access-Control-Allow-Origin` is set as `null`.
 This could allow an attacker to send AJAX queries to a vulnerable website from a malicious page loaded by the victim’s user agent.
-Even if a website with unauthenticated sensitive content (for example, an intranet website) doesn’t allow authenticated AJAX requests, this misconfiguration still allows attackers to access it. | If a web resource contains sensitive information, you need to properly specify the origin in the `Access-Control-Allow-Origin` header.
+Even if a website with unauthenticated sensitive content (for example, an intranet website) doesn’t allow authenticated AJAX requests, this misconfiguration still allows attackers to access it. | If a web resource contains sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
 You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.

 #### Allowlisted null origin value

 Issue description | Possible fix
 --- | ---
 If the `null` origin is allowlisted, an attacker can use various tricks to generate a cross-origin request that contains the value `null` in the [`Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header.
-This will satisfy the allowlist, leading to cross-domain access. | If a web resource contains sensitive information, you need to properly specify the origin in the `Access-Control-Allow-Origin` header.
+This will satisfy the allowlist, leading to cross-domain access. | If a web resource contains sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
 You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.

 #### Allowed all origins using a wildcard value